-Whole Earth Farms dog food gets the Advisor’s second-highest tier rating of 4 stars.
+Whole Earth Farms Dog Food receives the Advisor’s second-highest tier rating of 4 stars.

-The Whole Earth Farms product line lists three dry dog foods, each claimed to meet AAFCO nutrient profiles for all life stages.
+The Whole Earth Farms product line lists two dry dog foods.

-Whole Earth Farms Adult Formula was selected to represent all the products in the line for this review.
+Whole Earth Farms Adult Recipe was selected to represent both products in the line for this review.

 Dry Dog Food